ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 the attesting environment is able to detect or circumvent it (lying).
-Evidence needs to be securely associated with the target environment so that the Verifier cannot be tricked into accepting claims originating from a different device (that may be more trustworthy).
+Evidence needs to be securely associated with the target environment so that the Verifier cannot be tricked into accepting claims originating from a different environment (that may be more trustworthy).
 Evidence also must be protected from man-in-the-middle attackers who may observe, change or misdirect Evidence as it travels from Attester to Verifier.
 The timeliness of Evidence can be captured using claims that pinpoint the time